Terms of Business

 We are required to give access to client records and data to the Financial Conduct Authority in carrying out its functions as our regulator.

-We are required to report to Her Majesty’s Renvue and Customs upon interest paid to clients and in accordance with the Taxes Management Act 1970, Section 17.
+We are required to report to the Inland Revenue upon interest paid to clients and in accordance with the Taxes Management Act 1970, Section 17.

 We retain the copyright in all material produced by us both in writing and in electronic form.
 The client is licensed to use the material for the purpose for which it is produced in accordance with the client’s engagement but not for any other purpose without our prior written consent.